 Within the priority categories, GPA will determine rank.

 Complete the ACC admissions process.
 If you are a previous ACC student, you will not need to re-apply.
-However, you may need to contact ACC Admissions and Records to ensure your information is up-to-date.
+However, you may need to contact ACC Admissions and Enrollment to ensure your information is up-to-date.

 The program has two start dates each year: Spring Semester and Fall Semester.